 The Silver & Bronze age overlap in most points.
-Most of the characters stayed much the same – but it was the stories that changed.
+Most of the characters stayed much the same.
+It was the stories that changed.
 The superheroes started asking questions about and how to tackle issues such as poverty and racism.
-As the Bronze Age continued, stories started to take a darker tone.
+As the Bronze Age continued, stories took a darker tone.

 The Bronze Age is usually considered to end in 1985 at DC with the release of Crisis on Infinite Earths mini-series that destroyed the DC Multiverse.